 - an adult person having a particular interest in the deceased/stillborn child

-All persons within a rank must agree to the proposed disinterment and reinterment.
+All persons within this ranking system must agree to the proposed disinterment and reinterment.

-- If a person who has the right to apply for a Disinter/Reinter Permit is unwilling to act, their interest is waived.
+- if a person who has a right to apply for a Disinter/Reinter Permit is unwilling to act, their interest is waived

-Contact Vital Statistics if you have any questions.
+Contact us via email if you have any questions.

 How to apply

 Step 1.
 Determine if a Disinter/Reinter Permit is needed

 If you want to move a deceased human body that is currently interred, or open a grave where you are unsure if the grave has a deceased human body or cremains, a Disinter/Reinter Permit is needed.